mooxphp/moox/packages/builder/DEVLOG.md

 -   [ ] Add --migration option to create command
 -   [ ] Would Builder now be able to generate itself?
 -   [ ] How would we generate a complete different type of resource, like a Media Manager?
 The only thing we need is a different table, switching to a grid.

+-   All Blocks need to be updated:
+    -   [ ] Toggleable option like in Text

 ### Core